 What requirements must both spouses meet?

-- Neither of the spouses can be underage.
+- Neither of the betrothed should be underage.

-- There must not be any blood relationship between the spouses up to the third degree.
-That is, there cannot be relationship of great-grandparents, great-grandchildren or nieces or nephews.
+- There cannot be a blood relationship up to the third degree between the betrothed.
+That is, there can be no kinship of great-grandparents, great-grandchildren or nephews.

-- Both parties must be unmarried.
-If a previous marriage ocurred this must have been officially dissolved by divorce.
+- Both betrothed must be single and in case of a previous marriage, it must have been officially dissolved through divorce.

-It would be advisable to attach documents showing that the affective bond is real.
-These papers can help you at the time of approving the marriage.
-Documents or papers that may be useful:
+It is advisable to attach documents that prove that the emotional bond is real, these papers can help you when approving the link.
+Documentation to marry in Spain or papers that may be useful to you:

 - Communications such as letters, messages and/or emails.